 BFO Animal Care Values Statement

 BFO supports the National Farm Animal Care Council’s Code of Practice for the Care and Handling of Beef Cattle as the minimum acceptable standard of animal care for beef cattle in Ontario.
-BFO expects all members to take responsibility in their role as beef farmers for the welfare of their animals and for the reputation and positioning of the Ontario beef industry as proactive and principled when it comes to animal care.
+BFO expects all members to take responsibility in their role as beef farmers for the welfare of their animals and for the reputation and positioning of the Ontario beef sector as proactive and principled when it comes to animal care.
 BFO does not support farmers who do not fulfill this responsibility to their animals and the public.

 Ontario Beef Helpline Service